Prizes, Grants and Bursaries

 The winner of the Rooke Prize for Postgraduates was Marianna Griffini of the LSE for her work on ‘Colonial Hybridity in the Italian Community in Libya (1926-1970)’.
 Runners-up in the PG category were Kate Willman (Warwick) and Stefano Bragato (Reading).

 Congratulations to all the winners, and, indeed, to all entrants.
-The work received was of a very high standard indeed.
+The work received was of an extremely high standard.